 Tcold is the chill temperature you want to have in your room during the summer.
 Thot is the high heat wave temperature.

 If you remember, the maximum coefficient of performance of a heat pump was 8.8.
-In you are in a market for an air conditioner, make sure to get one with a COP value of above 2.
+If you are in the market for an air conditioner, make sure to get one with a COP value of above 2.
 That’s a very high COP for a practical HVAC cooling device.

-The problem usually is that you won’t find a COP value anywhere, not even on a specification sheet.
-Energy-efficiency is usually represented with such metrics as EER and SEER; all these as based on the COP of a HVAC divide.
+Usually, the problem is that you won’t find a COP value anywhere, not even on a specification sheet.
+Energy-efficiency is usually represented with such metrics as EER and SEER; all these as based on the COP of an HVAC divide.
 For example, we have compared the best portable air conditioners by comparing their EER ratings.

 Seasonal COP Or SCOP